 Our Working Paper 34: Local certification through Collective Action explores the above dilemmas based on discussions and analysis of current local certification initiatives in different countries and sectors.
 It ends with six practical recommendations for practitioners seeking to develop and implement local certification schemes.

-To get a quick insight, read the Executive summary.
+To get a quick insight, read the summary.

 As the project moves forward, we will update this online resource with our findings and activities.
 For comments and suggestions, please contact Vanessa Hans.

 What’s at stake for suppliers, customers and business integrity in general

 Insights from practitioners and members of local certification initiatives

 Notes and acknowledgements

 We are grateful to the KBA-NotaSys Integrity Fund for supporting this project and the ongoing creation of this resource.
 We also warmly thank the many practitioners and business representatives who have contributed their time and experiences.